nllz/IRTF-HRPC/draft-research.md

 It is important to give some background to the academic discussion on this issue.
 As it stems from the issues as they arise in the field of technical engineering.
 They also are important to document as they inform the position of the authors of this document.
 Our position is that hard-coding human rights into protocols is very complicated as each situation is dependent on its context.
 At this point is difficult to say whether hard-coding human rights into protocols is wise (or feasible).
 It is however important to make consicious and explicit design decisions that take into account the human rights protocol considerations guidelines developed below.
 This will ensure that the impact protocols can have on human rights is clear and explicit, both for developers and for users.
 In addition, it ensures that the impact of specific protocol on human rights is carefully considered and that concrete design decisions are documented in the protocol.

-This document details the steps taken in theresearch into human rights protocol considerations by the HRPC group to clarify the relation between technical concepts used in the IETF and human rights.
+This document details the steps taken in the research into human rights protocol considerations by the hrpc research group to clarify the relation between technical concepts used in the IETF and human rights.
 This document sets out some preliminary steps and considerations for engineers to take into account when developing standards and protocols.

 Methodology